Lionel Messi's arrival in South Florida with Inter Miami could help soccer "thrive" in U.S.

 Bennett compared Messi's arrival in the U.S. to LeBron James deciding "he's gonna pack up and go and play for the Shanghai Sharks in China."

-His decision to play for Inter Miami not only marks a milestone moment for Major League Soccer (MLS) but also represents a significant partnership for the league's new streaming partner, Apple TV.
+His decision to play for Inter Miami not only marks a milestone moment for the MLS, but also represents a significant partnership for the league's new streaming partner, Apple TV.
 The team secured the lucrative deal with some creative arrangements, including a cut of the broadcasting uptick for Apple TV subscriptions worldwide and negotiations with Adidas to share a portion of their profits.

 Inter Miami's owner, Jorge Mas, revealed that the deal to bring Messi to the team could be worth an astonishing $50-60 million a year.